Leo David Mazzone

 - Height 5' 10", Weight 185 lb.

-Leo Mazzone is considered by many to be the best pitching coach in the game today.
-He was the long-time pitching coach for the Atlanta Braves and became pitching coach for the Baltimore Orioles following the 2005 season.
+Leo Mazzone was considered by many to be the best pitching coach of his time.
+He was the long-time pitching coach for the Atlanta Braves and also coached the Baltimore Orioles, albeit with less success.

-Atlanta hired Mazzone in 1979 and he has taken advantage of the opportunity to become a highly-successful coach.
-He was a coach with the Durham Bulls (1983- mid-1984), Sumter Braves (1986), Greenville Braves (1987), and Richmond Braves (1988- mid-1990) before he was named the pitching coach of the Atlanta Braves in June 1990.
+Atlanta hired Mazzone in 1979 and he took advantage of the opportunity to become a highly-successful coach.
+He was a coach with the Durham Bulls (1983- mid-1984), Sumter Braves (1986), Greenville Braves (1987), and Richmond Braves (1988- mid-1990) before he was named the pitching coach of the major league Braves in June 1990.
 He was also a manager of Greenville for part of 1984 and was co-pitching coach in Atlanta with Johnny Sain in 1985.

-Following the 2005 season, Mazzone was pursued by the New York Yankees but instead chose to become pitching coach of the Orioles.
+Following the 2005 season, Mazzone was pursued by the New York Yankees but instead chose to become pitching coach of the Orioles in 2006.
 In Baltimore, he joined manager Sam Perlozzo, a childhood friend of his from Westernport, MD, where he grew up.
 Perlozzo even served as the best man in Mazzone's wedding.
 As compensation for losing Mazzone, the Orioles sent minor leaguer Moises Hernandez to the Braves.
 When Perlozzo was fired in June, 2007, Mazzone said he would complete his contract with the team, as he understood that his best friend's firing was just a part of the game.
 However following the 2007 season Mazzone was let go by the Orioles and he retired after that.

 - Leo Mazzone and Scott Freeman: Leo Mazzone's Tales from the Braves Mound, Sports Publishing LLC, Champaign, IL, 2003.
 ISBN 978-1582616742